-Chopped Turkish Salad is said to be the most popular and traditional Turkish salad.
-Although we have it as a side dish with anything almost everyday in summer, it is mostly known as the Turkish salad for kebabs.
+Shepherd Salad is one of the most popular and traditional Turkish salads.
+Although we have it as a side dish with anything almost everyday in summer, it is mostly known as the Turkish salad for kabobs.
 The combination of lemon, vinegar and the spices (sumac and red pepper flakes) results in an extremely appetizing salad.
 I must warn you that it makes you eat more of whatever you pair it with.
 I don’t think you would complain about this though.

-Today, chopped Turkish salad doesn’t belong to shepherds only, everyone in the country loves it because it’s super easy to make and super tasty.
-It is generally served with meat dishes like kebabs, meatballs, chicken dishes like Simple Roasted Chicken or even with a kind of pasta like this Pasta with Cheese and Meat Sauce or pilaf like this Bulgur Wheat Pilaf with Lentils.
-Also, chopped Turkish salad is served before the main dish in restaurants to keep the customers busy with the salad while they are waiting for their order.
+Today, this salad doesn’t belong to shepherds only, everyone in the country loves it because it’s super easy to make and super tasty.
+It is generally served with kabobs like Fajita Steak Kabobs, meatballs, chicken dishes like Simple Roasted Chicken or even with a kind of pasta like this Pasta with Cheese and Meat Sauce or pilaf like our Bulgur Pilaf with Lentils.
+Also, this salad is served before the main dish in restaurants to keep the customers busy with the salad while they are waiting for their order.

-Traditionally, chopped Turkish salad is served in a boat shaped dish and you can garnish it with a few olives before serving.
+Traditionally, Turkish shepherd salad is served in an oval dish and you can garnish it with a few olives before serving.

 How to Make Turkish Salad Dressing

 The dressing in this salad is quite versatile.
 There are two main ingredients: Freshly squeezed lemon juice and olive oil.
 You can’t think of the salad without these two.
 Although the other ingredients like vinegar and pomegranate molasses are optional, you can hardly see a person refusing to use these.
 The amount of the ingredients for dressing depends on personal taste.
 I want mine with lots of lemon juice and olive oil but with little vinegar and pomegranate molasses.

 Turkish Spices for Shepherd Salad Recipe